As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

 It’s an especially good idea to edit a query before loading when working with a large data set.
 You can do this by selecting Edit, and then making further adjustments in the Query Editor.

-The Query Editor is where you shape the data to meet your needs—for example to keep the data that will create impactful visuals and remove any data that’s irrelevant.
+The Query Editor is where you shape the data to meet your needs—for example, to keep the data that will create impactful visuals and remove irrelevant data.

 You can do this by: